Some of the most common home insurance discounts include lower premiums for installing fire and security alarms.

 Every company has their own discounts and savings amounts.
 You can find a list of our discounts at the end of this article.
 Otherwise, you can read through the list to see what discounts we offer as well as some we’ve seen at other insurance companies.

-You know these devices – these are your monitored smoke alarms, motion sensors and cameras, and security system.
+You know these devices – these are your monitored smoke alarms, motion sensors and cameras, and security systems.
 These devices help you make your home safer and minimize the chance or severity of a fire or theft claim, which is why most insurance companies offer a discount for them.

 These devices are getting more affordable each day, and many water detection systems are smartphone-ready so you can get leak alerts anywhere.
 Some systems even have automatic water shut-offs.
 Because water damage can be costly, insurers are eager to reward homeowners who take measures to reduce or offset the chance of leaks.

-Florida homeowners know how important a roof is: it can be the difference between a home being completely destroyed or staying intact during a hurricane.
+Anyone who has experienced a hurricane knows how important a roof is!
+It can be the difference between your home being completely destroyed or staying intact during a hurricane.
 The more wind-resistant your roof is, the more you’ll save on your home insurance.

-If you haven’t filed a claim in more than seven years (that’s about the time it takes for a claim to drop off your CLUE report), you may qualify for a claim-free discount.
+Many home insurance companies offer a discount if you haven’t filed a claim in a while.
 Policyholders who don’t have recent claims on their record may be considered less likely to file a claim in the near future.